-Second Call for Abstracts to open in October 2020
+Second Call for Abstracts to Open Soon

 To ensure the conference remains relevant to the global context of advanced practice nursing, the planning committee has decided to offer a new and exciting abstract call focused on the COVID-19 pandemic.